InverseFinance/inverse-alerts/README.md

 Those listeners are using events handlers (`handlers.py`) to dispatch the messages to the appropriate webhook.

-### Custom ThreadPoolExecutor with priority

-The use of async functions is generally recommended for Nodes were the user have to pay to access the data or were the query rate is strongly limited.
-However, it generates challenges in terms of parallel processing and CPU optimisation in the case you are running a high number of Listeners.

-This python script is instead continuously monitoring the events, inside separate threads, all managed by the threadpool executor (cf:`priority_thread_pool_executor.py`)  maintaining a sustainable and stable CPU load.

-In addition and to avoid a long delay time before delivering the payload to the webhook, Webhook threads are initialized with a higher priority than Listeners.

 ### Adding an alert

 To add an alert head to `contract.xlsx`.
 This file is used to update the contract, events and return result triggered by